Tomasuh/retefe-unpacker/README.md

 <div style="text-align:center"><img src="readme_images/decoder-setup.png" width="75%" height="75%"></div>

 The `decoder` function passes the `buffer length` and another `int` to a function that takes `buffer length` to the power of that `int`.
-Then a a shift and subtraction is performed.
+Then a shift and subtraction is performed.
 The result is the XOR key that is used to decode the buffer.

 <div style="text-align:center"><img src="readme_images/xor-key.png" width="75%" height="75%"></div>